christwt/ComputerVision/HW4/README.md

     Function that utilizes the direction table to backtrack and determine the disparity vector for the 2 epipolar scanlines.

+6. displayDMap.m

+    Function to display the disparity map, coloring occluded pixels red.

-6. .fig files show individual disparity maps obtained using the functions above of the provided images.
+7. .fig files show individual disparity maps obtained using the functions above of the provided images.

 ## To run:
 1. Ensure all files are in the same folder in the matlab directory.